nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 The meta build system can be integrate into other build system which is based on CMake.
 In principle, the meta build system use customized CMake function and configured by Kconfig, so that it requires you to:

-1. Include sdk-next/mcu-sdk-3.0/cmake/extension/function.cmake
+1. Include `mcu-sdk-3.0/cmake/extension/function.cmake`
-2. Load necessary CMakeLists.txt files for source code
+2. Load necessary `CMakeLists.txt` files for source code
 3. Involve kconfig file into your project

 Let's say if you want to use drivers from meta build system, you need to prepare: